-- The starting grid will be published no less than four hours before the race.
-Any competitor whose car(s) is (are) unable to start for any reason whatsoever (or who has good reason to believe that their car(s) will not be ready to start) must inform the stewards accordingly at the earliest opportunity and, in any event, no later than one hour and fifteen minutes before the start of the race.
+- During Q1, any driver whose best qualifying lap exceeds 107% of the fastest time set during that session will not be allowed to take part in the race.
+Under exceptional circumstances however, which may include setting a suitable lap time in a free practice session, the stewards may permit the car to start the race.
+Should there be more than one driver accepted in this manner, the grid order will be determined by the stewards. - In either case, a competitor will not be able to appeal against the stewards decision. - The starting grid will be published no less than four hours before the start of the formation lap.
+Any competitor whose car(s) is (are) unable to start for any reason whatsoever (or who has good reason to believe that their car(s) will not be ready to start) must inform the stewards accordingly at the earliest opportunity and, in any event, no later than one hour and fifteen minutes before the start of the formation lap.
 If one or more cars are withdrawn the grid will be closed up accordingly.
-The final starting grid will be published one hour before the start of the race. - 36.4 The grid will be in a staggered 1 x 1 formation and the rows on the grid will be separated by 16 metres.
+The final starting grid will be published one hour before the start of the formation lap. - 36.5 The grid will be in a staggered 1 x 1 formation and the rows on the grid will be separated by 16 metres.